explainers-by-googlers/cross-origin-storage/README.md

 This proposal outlines the design of the **Cross-Origin Storage (COS)** API, which allows web applications to store and retrieve files across different origins with explicit user consent.
 Using concepts introduced in **File System Living Standard** defined by the WHATWG, the COS API facilitates secure cross-origin file storage and retrieval for large files, such as AI models, SQLite databases, offline storage archives, and WebAssembly (Wasm) modules.
 Taking inspiration from **Cache Digests for HTTP/2**, the API uses file hashes for integrity, while human-readable descriptions allow for permission management.

+This proposal is an early design sketch by Chrome Developer Relations to describe the problem below and solicit feedback on the proposed solution.
+It has not been approved to ship in Chrome.

 ## Authors

 - [Thomas Steiner](mailto:tomac@google.com), Google Chrome